-The History of and My History with Tea
+The History of and My History With Tea

 Which do you prefer?

-We’ve developed various tools to prepare it from pots to boil it, to bags to steep it, to special cups from which to drink it.
 There is an exact science to preparing each different type of tea, but most people just wing it.
 There are also many unconscious decisions that need to be made while preparing a cup of tea.
 Brand, type, container, and added flavors make it a very personalized process.
 Much in the same way we choose what we wear, where we live, and how we act, how we drink our tea is just another identifier in our lives.

 “Where there’s tea there’s hope.” — Arthur Wing Pinero